Kvel2D/ds-playthrough-map/README.md

 Dependencies:

-    Need GLFW to compile ds-replay.
+    Need GLFW and OpenGL to compile ds-replay.
     The current build system is Makefiles using MinGW but you can make your own buildsystem with anything else.